seL4/docs/Getting started.rst

 repo sync
 }}}
 === Getting cross compilers ===
 There are instructions on how to get cross compilers for building ARM.
-We only have direct instructions for Debian/Ubuntu/Fedora, but we imagine it you should be able to substitute where necessary for your distro.
+We only have direct instructions for Debian/Ubuntu/Fedora, but we imagine you should be able to substitute where necessary for your distro.
 Instructions should be similar for other distros, links to toolchains for other distros are provided.

  * [[SetupFedora|Cross compiler and general instructions for Fedora and CentOS (RHEL should work as well)]]
  * [[SetupUbuntu|Cross compilers for Debian and Ubuntu]]